-Once the method can distinguish between SCS and empirical models, we evaluated the accuracy of the framework in identifying the best-fitting substitution model.
+Once we demonstrated that the method can distinguish between SCS and empirical models, we evaluated the accuracy of the framework in identifying the best-fitting substitution model.
 To do so, we used 100 multiple alignments of protein sequences simulated under each studied substitution model (Dayhoff, Fitness SCS and Neutral SCS models), hereafter named as pseudo-observed data.
-These analyses were also performed considering ABC based on 10,000, 50,000 and 100,000 simulations, tolerance of 0.005, 0.01, and 0.05 and, the cited three ABC estimation methods.
-Again, we found that the accuracy of the substitution model selection is not affected by the number of simulations (thus 10,000 simulations are sufficient to distinguish between the studied models) while the optimal tolerance varies among the studied ABC methods (Figures 2 and S1, Supplementary Information).
-The rejection method showed a high robustness (all the pseudo-observed data produced acceptable results) and accuracy for predicting the true model, although the accuracy slightly decreased when increasing the tolerance, a pattern not observed for the substitution model selection with the weighted multiple linear regression and neural networks methods.
-However, analyses based on the latter methods could not converge if the tolerance is small (not enough retained simulations to allow the prediction), thus those methods were more sensible to the tolerance (at least, a tolerance of 0.05 was required to obtain a sufficient number of retained simulations for the estimation).
+These analyses were also performed considering ABC based on 10,000, 50,000 and 100,000 simulations, tolerance levels of 0.005, 0.01, and 0.05 and the cited three ABC estimation methods.
+Again, we found that the accuracy of the substitution model selection is not affected by the number of simulations (thus 10,000 simulations are sufficient to distinguish between the studied models) while the optimal tolerance varies among the studied ABC methods (Figure S1, Supplementary Information).
+The rejection method showed a high robustness (all the pseudo-observed data produced acceptable results) and accuracy for predicting the true model, although the accuracy slightly decreased when increasing the tolerance (Figure 2), a pattern not observed for the substitution model selection with the weighted multiple linear regression and neural networks methods (Figure S1).
+Indeed, analyses based on the latter methods could not converge if the tolerance is small (not enough retained simulations to allow the prediction), thus those methods were more sensible to the tolerance (at least, a tolerance of 0.05 was required to obtain a sufficient number of retained simulations for the estimation) (Figure S1).
 Next, we explored the influence of every type of substitution model (i.e., empirical or site-dependent SCS model) as true model on the accuracy of the substitution model selection.
 In general, we found an acceptable distinction between the models using the rejection method (Figure 2).
 Concerning the weighted multiple linear regression and neural networks methods, again they required a high tolerance to obtain acceptable predictions especially when the true model was the empirical substitution model (Figure S1).
 Altogether, these findings recommend using the rejection method because it was less sensible to the tolerance level.
 We did not observe effects from the number of simulations on the accuracy of the predictions (Figure S1; compare the three plots).

 Illustrative examples of substitution model selection in diverse protein families